wordofwarning/wordofwarning.org/current/2019-springsummer/dye/index.md

 Age advisory: ***16+***.
 With no interval, the show lasts approximately ***50 minutes***.
 Features a combination of spoken text and ***tbc***; NB contains haze + talcum powder.
 For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 *"Hey Baby!
 Welcome to a world of knee socks, bunches, lollypops, bubble gum, and models adopting the childlike expressions of six-year-old girls.
 A daring exploration into the paradox of living in a society that continues to infantilise women.
 Paedophilia is not ok yet fetishised images of women as pre-pubescent girls are.
-In this brave and outlandish performance a grown woman attempts to be your baby to discover if innocence really is as sexy as we’re told it is."*
+In this brave and outlandish performance a grown woman attempts to be your baby to discover if innocence really is as sexy as we're told it is."*

 Winner of The Autopsy Award 2018 + Lustrum Award 2018.